 In this article, we will explore the 10 most common oral diseases, understand the causes of these issues, and learn about appropriate treatments.
-From common issues like cavities and gum inflammation to more complex problems like temporomandibular joint inflammation and tooth loss, we will together delve into the basic causes and effective treatments for each disease.
+From common issues like cavities and gum inflammation to more complex problems like temporomandibular joint inflammation and tooth loss, let’s find out basic causes and effective treatments for each disease.

 1) The 10 most common oral diseases – Periodontitis